sagemath/trac_to_gh/Issue 3168.md

 # Issue 3168: Source introspection does not work for outside Cython extensions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3168

 Original creator: dunfield